dr-jam/ObserverExercise/README.md

 * **Circle Destination, Cube Destination, and Cylinder Destination** are the locations that the Pikminis can be sent to.
 * **Spawn** serves as the initial spawn point for the Pikminis and is where the `GenerateMinis.cs` script resides.
 * **NavMesh** is the overlay mesh used for path planning.
-* **Level** contains the basic prefabs (e.g. `Tree`s) and geometry of the level including the `Water` which features procedural shader-based water texturing.
+* **Level** contains the basic prefabs instances (e.g. `Tree`s) and geometry of the level including the `Water` which features procedural shader-based water texturing.
 See [PikminiKEY/Assets/Materials/CartoonWater.shadergraph](Pikmini/Assets/Materials/CartoonWater.shadergraph).

 ### Assets and Scripts

 * **Prefabs/AniMini** is the prefab that will be used to instantiate Pikminis.
-There is an alternate meeple-themed prefab named * **Mini** that you can explore as well.
+There is an alternate meeple-themed prefab named **Mini** that you can explore as well.

 The following are the scripts involved in this project:
 * **ButtonManager.cs** is a utility script that holds properties and methods that are used for responding to button pressed in the user interface. **This script initiates the messages for publishers to send to subscribers in Stage 2.**